catenax/tractusx/coreservices/partsrelationshipservice/connectors_scripts/README.md

 Our PRS API should be accessible via a consumer connector.
 An artifact linked to our API is created via a provider connector.
 This document explains how we can create an artifact and consume the data of the artifact through a consumer.

-[resourceapi.py](https://github.com/International-Data-Spaces-Association/DataspaceConnector/blob/main/scripts/tests/resourceapi.py) and [idsapi.py](https://github.com/International-Data-Spaces-Association/DataspaceConnector/blob/main/scripts/tests/idsapi.py) have been taken in the [Dataspace connector repository](https://github.com/International-Data-Spaces-Association/DataspaceConnector).
-[create_catalog_and_artifact.py](./create_catalof_and_artifact.py) and [consume_artifact.py](./consume_artifact.py) are based on [a script from the DataspaceConnector repository](https://github.com/International-Data-Spaces-Association/DataspaceConnector/blob/main/scripts/tests/contract_negotation_allow_access.py).
-[create_catalog_and_artifact.py](./create_catalof_and_artifact.py) creates a catalog and an artifact accessible via an access url (our PRS api in our case).
-[consume_artifact.py](./consume_artifact.py) Find the first artifact of the first catalog accessible and tries to access the artifact data by calling the access_url of the artifact.
-You can specify the pathparams and query params that needs to be appended to the access url to access a resource.

 ## Create a catalog and an artifact

 ```bash